-In October 2021, HEE will be launching a new National Discovery Service, called the NHS Knowledge and Library Hub
+In October 2021, HEE launched a new National Discovery Service, called the NHS Knowledge and Library Hub

 On these pages you will find information about: